Baylor > IFL > What We Do > Conferences > Medical Ethics

 The Baylor University Medical Ethics Conference thus constituted a forum for practicing health care professionals who seek to pursue their vocation ethically, faithfully, and knowledgeably, and it featured nationally prominent experts in medical and health care ethics with credentials in law, medicine, philosophy, and theology.
 Each year's program accommodated a high level of interaction between participants and ethics specialists, with much of the program devoted to interactive plenary panel discussions along with participant breakout sessions facilitated by ethics experts.

 The Institute for Faith and Learning hosted the first Baylor Medical Ethics Conference.
-Three more conferences in this series were hosted annually by Baylor's Center for Christian Ethics from 2007-2009 with administrative support from the Institute.
+Three more conferences in this series were hosted annually from 2007-2009.